 PORTFOLIO COMPANY CFO

 FCM also worked with the company’s leaders to make changes that significantly upgraded its operational performance as a new business.
-We led initiatives across human labor, infrastructure, sourcing and real estate that generated tens of millions of dollars in EBITDA savings.
+We led initiatives across human resources, infrastructure, sourcing and real estate that generated tens of millions of dollars in EBITDA savings.
 Additionally, we supported strategic initiatives to position the business for future growth, including selling an internal captive organization, outsourcing an enabling print operation and revamping the delivery structure of its call center.

 MONTHS TO EXIT THE